MojoliciousDotIO/mojolicious.io/blog/2018/12/12/dancer-and-minion/index.markdown

     $worker->status->{ jobs }   = $max_jobs;
     $worker->status->{ queues } = \@queues;
     $worker->run;

+Remember the YAML file we used to configure things up above?
+This last bit pulls the information for the host this worker is running on (`get_hostname()` is a home-grown hostname function):

     sub get_hostconfig {
         my $minion_config = MyJob::Config->new({ filename => "environments/minions.yml" })->config;